informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 is, execution of a loop where first `getHeaderData` and then `VerifyBisection` are invoked (`VerifyBisection` calls `verifySingle`).
- `getHeaderData` only needs to be called if *untrustedStore* does not contain a header of height *nextHeight*.
+ `getHeaderData` only needs to be called if *untrustedStore* does not contain a header of height *nextHeight*, otherwise the header is just moved from *untrustedStore* to *headerToVerify*.

 ### Termination Conditions